ag-grid/ag-mcp/README.md

 | --------- | ------ | -------- | ------------------------------------------------------------------------- |
 | version   | string | Yes      | AG Grid version to use (e.g., `"34.1.0"`)                                 |
 | framework | string | Yes      | Framework to use for documentation (`react`, `angular`, `vue`, `vanilla`) |

-## Resources

-Resources can be used to provide additional context to the LLM, such as an example, docs page, or API reference.

-- `articles` - Access to the full AG Grid documentation at the correct version.
-- `definitions` - API definitions and interfaces
-- `examples` - A library of AG Grid implementation examples in you framework.

-Refer to your LLM documentation for accessing resources in Claude, Windsurf, VS Code, and Cursor, etc...

-### Documentation Search

-The core feature of the AG MCP Server is an LLM optimized search tool (`articles`) which will provide documentation, examples, API definitions and references.

-Your LLM can choose to use this tool whenever it needs more information on how to implement AG Grid features.
-The content is provided in a condensed markdown so as to minimise the amount of context used, and not overwhelm the LLM.

-## Prompts

-Prompts are pre-configured actions that allow you to perform common actions, such as creating a new grid, or migrating to a later version.

-- `quick-start` - Get started with AG-Grid in any framework
-- `upgrade_grid` - Migrate to a newer version of AG-Grid

-### Quick Start

-The `quick-start` prompt can be triggered directly from your LLM client.
-This creates a list of instructions for you LLM to follow when creating a new AG Grid project or adding AG Grid to an existing project.

-You can pass additional context, requirements or instructions to your LLM as arguments to this prompt to fine tune the type of data grid you want the LLM to create.

-### Migrations & Upgrades

-The `upgrade_grid` prompt creates a step by step plan to help migrate from your current version to the provided version.
-This is given to the LLM to execute, calling back to the MCP server as needed.
-It takes a version by version approach, making sure each version is correct before continuing.